Frazz by Jef Mallett for November 01, 2012

 16. Missing large

-ealeseth over 11 years ago
+ealeseth about 12 years ago

 When I was teaching middle school, the state sent some experts to teach us how to teach phonics.
 Most of the students were learining English.
 They had a good grasp of phonics in Spanish, but had limited English vocabulary.
 We asked for suggestions about teaching the meaning of words, but the experts said they weren’t there to do that.
 The phonics strategies included sounding out nonesense words to make up for the lack of words to fit some patterns.
 Some of the so-called nonesense words were actual words.
 So much for experts.